Leaking Underground Storage Tank (LUST) Trust Fund

 The U.S. Department of Treasury provides information on the current balance of the LUST Trust Fund.

-EPA’s UST program receives approximately $100 million annually to prevent, detect, and clean up releases from federally-regulated USTs.
+In fiscal year 2016, EPA’s UST program received approximately $90 million to prevent, detect, and clean up releases from federally-regulated USTs.
 In addition, the American Recovery and Reinvestment Act of 2009 provided a one-time allocation of $200 million to assess and clean up UST leaks.
 EPA provides almost 90 percent of its LUST money directly to states, territories, and tribes to implement UST cleanup and prevention programs.

 To receive money from the Trust Fund, a state, territory, or tribe must enter into an assistance agreement with the federal government to spend the money for its intended purpose.